Current costs of attendance may be found at the MIT Graduate Admissions website.

 Tuition Financial Assistance

-In addition, a limited number of students will be be eligible to receive a tuition-only MIT MEng Scholarship of up to $10,000, usually awarded in late May of the enrolled Spring Semester.
+A limited number of students will be be eligible to receive MIT MEng Scholarship of up to a total of $10,000 to cover tuition, usually split between two awards in late May of the enrolled Spring semester, and July of the Summer semester.

 Neither a department nor the Institute itself has the financial resources to provide support for all deserving students.
 Thus, it is important that prospective students explore all sources of aid available outside MIT to find means of financing their graduate programs.